-If you’re wondering what to do in Cairns, this is the guide for you!
+If you’re wondering what to do in Cairns, this guide is for you!

 Without further ado, let’s get into it!